fidelismunene/map-ur-waste-1/README.md

 - **Data Security and Privacy**: Implement encryption and comply with privacy regulations.

 ## Conclusion
 MAP UR WASTE aims to revolutionize waste management by leveraging technology to connect users, collectors, and administrators.
-By following the outlined development plan, we can create a robust, user-friendly app that promotes eco-friendly practices and simplifies waste disposal.